gophercoders/website/content/lessons/KS2/lower/further-repetition.md

 If you look carefully at this list of prime numbers you'll see that it matches the list of prime numbers in the animation.

-If you look at the program you can see that it contains three loops.
+If you look at the program you can see that it contains four loops.
 One __while__ loop pattern between lines 23 and 26 and three __for__ loop patterns between lines 42 and 51, 47 and 49, and 53 and 58.